 What to Know About Tuition & Fees

-How Does Chamberlain College of Nursing - Illinois Prices Compare to Other Schools?
+How Does Chamberlain University - Illinois Contrast With Other Schools?

-How Much Will Tuition & Fees Be for Chamberlain College of Nursing - Illinois?
+How Much Will Tuition & Fees Be for Chamberlain - Illinois?

-Unlike public colleges, Chamberlain College of Nursing - Illinois does not offer a tuition discount to in-state students.
+Unlike public colleges, Chamberlain - Illinois does not offer a tuition discount to in-state students.

 Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will get when living on campus.
-Bear in mind a lot of students have financial aid and scholarships which reduce their total cost.
+Then again, most students wind up spending under full tuition after getting financial aid along with other rate reductions.

 Are Tuition and Fees Going Up or Down?

-There has been an increase of 2.3% in Chamberlain College of Nursing - Illinois fees and tuition for out-of-state students in the past 5 years.
-Tuition grew by 2.4% and fees grew by 0.0%.
-This year, undergraduates should expect to pay $18,578 if the growth keeps up.
+There has been an increase of 2.2% in Chamberlain University - Illinois fees and tuition for out-of-state students in the past 5 years.
+Tuition grew by 2.3% and fees grew by 0.0%.
+This year, undergraduates should expect to pay $20,205 if the growth keeps up.